dead-claudia/thallium/roadmap.md

 1. Trim off internal stack traces when sending errors to reporters
 2. Add file watching support
 3. Integrate with Karma
-4. Add parallel testing support.
+4. Add parallel testing support
     - This will be based on a beast created and managed separately from core.
+    - This will involve a secondary config

 ## 0.5.0